 - Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified.
-For example the practice participated in the scheme to meet the enhanced healthcare needs of older patients. - Patients said they found it easy to make an appointment with a GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand on the practice website and evidence showed the practice responded quickly to issues raised.
-Learning from complaints was shared with staff and other stakeholders.
-However information on how to complain was not displayed in patient waiting areas.
+For example the practice participated in the scheme to meet the enhanced healthcare needs of older patients through a collaboration with Bromhead - Patients said they found it easy to make an appointment with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand on the practice website and evidence showed the practice responded quickly to issues raised.
+However it was not evident that learning from complaints was cascaded to staff.